 Devoted to Sustainable Floristry, created with love.

 Strap on your toolbelts, y’all – and pack your pencils too!
 The Whidbey Flower Workshop 2019 will be loaded with valuable information!
-Of course, we will focus on sustainable floristry techniques & mechanics (like always!).
-This year we are taking a deep dive into business stuff!
+Like always, we will focus on sustainable floristry techniques & mechanics.
+We’ll also take a deep dive into business stuff!
 I’m SUPER excited to announce that Emily Ellen from Lola Creative will join us each day for some nitty-gritty thinking about business strategies for prosperity and financial sustainability.
 Florist producer Tobey Nelson (that’s me!) will lead us through foam-free centerpieces both low & elevated as well as installations both free-standing and hanging.
 Photographer Suzanne Rothmeyer will give us tips on photographing our work.
-Each student with images of their work to use for their portfolios.
+Each student will receive images of the work to use in their portfolios.

 “I would recommend this workshop to anyone wishing to take their floral styling skills to the next level!
 The techniques that I learned there instantly translated into larger wedding orders, and brought new life into my work.
 It was fun and inspiring!” – Jane, Rancho Verde Flowers